 How to Write a Book Review

 Writing a book review is not the same as writing a book report or a summary.
 A book review is a critical analysis of a published work that assesses the work's strengths and weaknesses.
 A prominent reviewer can have a major impact on a book's reception.
 Many authors strive to have their books reviewed by a professional because a published review (even a negative one) can be a great source of publicity.
-One need look no further than Oprah Winfrey's famed Book Club to see the effect that this type of publicity can have on a book's sales.

 You aren't in high school anymore

-As mentioned, a book review is not a book report.
-Resist the temptation to summarize character, plot, theme, and setting, which was probably the formula you used in your high school English classes.
+A book review is not a book report.
+Resist the temptation to summarize the character, plot, theme, and setting, which was probably the formula you used in your high school English classes.
 Your readers are not interested in having the book re-told to them, and are certainly not interested in having the ending spoiled.
-To become a legitimate book reviewer, you need to be able to tell your readers whether the book you are reviewing is interesting, thorough, original, and worth spending money on (or at least borrowing from the library).

 Preparing to write a review

-Before writing a book review, you must, of course, read the book.
-Reading the first page, last page, and dust jacket won't cut it—you must read the book in its entirety, making quick notes about your impressions as you read.
-Our editors and proofreaders also recommend that you ask yourself questions as you read.
+We also recommend that you ask yourself questions as you read.
 If the book is non-fiction, ask yourself, "Does the author have a clear argument that he or she is trying to prove?
 Is it original?
 Does he or she prove the argument successfully?
 Are the arguments sound?
 Is it well-researched and well-written?
 Does the author omit any information that would have been relevant?"
-For a work of fiction, ask yourself, "Is this work original?
-Are the characters well-rounded and believable?
-Does the plot twist, turn, and thicken, or does it plod along?
-Does the book address universal themes?
-Is the dialogue realistic?"

 Make notes about the author's writing style: Is it irreverent or dry?
 Fast-paced or excruciatingly detailed?
 These are all things that potential readers will want to know.
-As a reviewer, your must tell them.
+As a reviewer, you must tell them.

 Get to the point